Frequently Asked Questions

 - "five hours of supervision."

-A: The curriculum NLP Master IANLP is quite clear: quote> In addition, individual out of school training of at least 10 full hours of training, and at least five coaching sessions with the same client are required.
+Answer: The curriculum NLP Master IANLP is quite clear: quote> In addition, individual out of school training of at least 10 full hours of training, and at least five coaching sessions with the same client are required.
 Furthermore, at least five hours of supervision are required. <unquote.

 So it says 'in addition' and 'and' and 'furthermore'.
 Added up together it will be